Factors to Consider When Choosing a Business Name

 What’s in a name?
 Quite a lot actually, especially if it’s for your business.

 Choosing a business name can be a difficult decision.
-Both for symbolic reasons (does this represent who we are and build trust or authenticity?) and for pragmatic reasons (can our audience find us and do they know what we do?).
+Both for symbolic reasons (does this represent who we are and build trust or authenticity?) and for pragmatic reasons (can our audience find us and do they know what we do?) and more often than not, success will hinge on your ability to choose the right name for your company.
+To this end, there are a plethora of free business/company name generators available to budding entrepreneurs and seasoned business professionals to help them come up with a number of cool and wacky brand name suggestions

-In this article, we look at how to maneuver the important factors when choosing a name for your business.
-Helping you to make the right naming decision that will last your business for years to come.
+In this article, we consider a number of important factors when choosing a name for your business, helping you to make the right naming decision that will last your business for years to come.

 1. Finding a domain name